-Welcome to Computer History Wednesdays, where we explore the fascinating history of computing and how it has evolved over time.
-In this article, we will delve into the evolution of computer graphics, from its earliest beginnings to the present day.
+Welcome to Computer History Wednesdays, where we explore the fascinating history of computing and how it has evolved.
+In this article, we will delve into the evolution of computer graphics from its earliest beginnings to the present day.

 History